CANSIM and more for ECON 807Published by Mark Bodnar

 And if Statista also fails to produce the sorts of statistics you need, try the following guide: Statistical resources: Data & statistics information.

 We're always happy to help dig up some data here in the SFU Library!
-Send me a note if none of the above sources fit your needs, or book a research consultation with one of my colleagues.
+Send me a note if none of the above sources fit your needs, or contact one of my colleagues through our "Ask a Librarian" services.

 (with huge thanks to Carla Graebner, our intrepid Data Librarian, for her assistance!)